Nine Great Tips to Cope with a Pandemic Shutdown

 Take time to indulge in your indoor hobbies

 Being stuck inside the house during a lockdown is the perfect time to indulge in your indoor hobbies, which may have been difficult to fit in your schedule, under normal circumstances.
-You can hone your musical skills, join online chat forums of your favourite show or practice a dance tutorial.
+You can hone your musical skills, join online chat forums of your favorite show or practice a dance tutorial.

 Listen to some good music